 The balance of the rule of five and also the vegetables used in Shojin Ryori are believed to provide the body with the nutrients it needs, and also to keep the body in balance with the seasons.
 For example, in the warmer months tomato or cucumber are used to cool the body down, and in winter root vegetables help keep the body warm.
 Not only that, but when you eat Shojin Ryori on the Dewa Sanzan, you are eating the gifts of the mountains while physically being on the mountains, meaning you receive double the energy.

 In truth, the meals the Yamabushi eat during training aren’t at all substantial, often containing only rice, miso soup and pickles.
 Instead Naorai, the celebratory meals eaten after a successful training are offered.
-Dishes from Naorai are generally offered at Saikan and in the Shukubo Pilgrim Lodges, but if you prefer to have the training meals, that can also be arranged (send us an email below).
+Dishes from Naorai are generally offered at Saikan and in the Shukubo Pilgrim Lodges.
+If you prefer to have the training meals, just let the accommodation provider know in advance.

 Zen Buddhism is largely centred around seated meditation, and the killing of animals is said to corrupt the spirit.
 This in turn interrupts meditation, so no meat or fish is typically used in Shojin Ryori.
 In addition, strong-smelling foods are also forbidden, such as onions or garlic.
 By no means does this make the food bland, however.
 Many ingredients are added to provide flavour such as konbu kelp for dashi (stock), soy sauce, sake (rice wine), mirin (sweet rice wine), vinegar and sesame oil.
 These flavours are used sparingly so as not to cover the natural flavours of the vegetables, but rather to bring them out.